The Editor Suggests :

 scrying (Eng): (n) A magic practice that involves seeing things supernaturally in a medium, usually for purposes of divination or fortune-telling.
 The media used are most commonly reflective, translucent, or luminescent substances such as crystals, stones, glass, mirrors, water, fire, or smoke.
 Scrying has been used in many cultures as a means of divining the past, present, or future.
 Depending on the culture and practice, the visions that come when one stares into the media are thought to come from God, spirits, the psychic mind, the devil, or the subconscious.
 Scrying is actively used by many cultures and belief systems and is not limited to one tradition or ideology.
 WIKI

 second attention: (n) A term from nagualismo meaning our ability to perceive the Dreamtime.
 That which is knowable but not accessible by the first attention.
-AVO (2) The second attention, a larger portion of our consciousness than the first attention, is the awareness we need in order to perceive our luminous body and to act as luminous beings.
+AVO (2) The second attention, a larger portion of our consciousness than the first attention, is the awareness we need in order to perceive our luminous bodies and to act as luminous beings.
 The second attention is brought forth through deliberate training or by an accidental trauma, and it encompasses the awareness of the luminous body.
 The battlefield of warriors is the second attention, which is something like a training ground for reaching the third attention.
-TEG
+TEG (See, luminous warrior.)

 seke (AYM): (n) Line.
 ASD (See, ceke.)